Frequently Asked Questions

 Common Concerns and Myths vs. Facts

 We at Yoga Is Medicine are here not only to guide your yoga practice and encourage your healing process, but also to educate the public and all yoga students about therapeutic hatha yoga in North America.
-Below are a few common misconceptions that we have seen or heard over the years.
-And scroll to the bottom of this page for our extensive list of Frequently Asked Questions.
+Below are a few common questions – as well as specific misconceptions – that we have seen or heard over the years.

 Please do not hesitate to contact us if you have further questions or would like to set up an interview, intake lesson, or consulting appointment.